patuf/simple_bank_bh/decisionLog.md

 ### Aggregate Roots
 Both Account and Customer are considered aggregate roots.
 Trying to keep the implementation closer to the real world , each of these entities seems to have its own complexity.
 Keeping them as separate aggregates would also help forking out a separate Users microservice.

+### Logging
+Logging will be output to the console, to keep the footprint of the application in check.